SirGFM/jjat_2/README.md

 ### Synchronous mode, two-players

-This mapping uses either the first bound gamepad for Swordy and the second bound gamepad or the keyboard for Gunny.
+This mapping uses the first bound gamepad for Swordy and the second bound gamepad or the keyboard for Gunny.

 **Launch parameters:**